ducky64/mbed-scons/README.md

   myprog = env.Program('myprog', [list_of_your_sources])
   ```

-1. Optionally, also make a `.bin` version which can be flashed using the mbed MSD:
+1. Optionally, also make a `.bin` file:

   ```
   env.Objcopy(myprog)